NREL/SOEP-QSS/README.md

 Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver using QSS1 or QSS2 solvers.
 Discrete variables and zero crossing functions are supported.
 This is currently an initial/demonstration capability that cannot yet handle unit conversions (pure SI models are OK), or algebraic relationships.
 Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.

 Notes:
-* Mixing QSS1 and QSS2 variables in an FMU simulation is not yet supported.
+* Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
-* QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become avaialble via FMI extensions.
+* QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Until such information is added our approach is to add the dependencies to the xml file.
 A fallback strategy of assuming that any continuous or discrete variable may have been modified could be used, at some cost to efficiency.
 * QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions.